omarelfiki/unity-ml-drl-data/CONTRIBUTING.md

 ## TensorBoard Naming convention
 Every group member must follow this naming convention in TensorBoard when they run a training run.
-You are able to change the name of the file in the configurations file
+You are able to change the name of the file in the configurations file.

 X_Y(_A)

-* X = Your 2 initials
+* X = Your initials (eg. LF)
-* Y = the date you make the training run
+* Y = the date you make the training run (eg. 011025 (01/10/2025))
-* A =
+* A = The number of the training run on that day (eg. 1 (first run of the day on that specific scene))

+Example of file name: **LF_100125_1**

+The file on tensorboard will look like the following, LF_100125_1/3Dball (/3Dball will be filled out automatically dependning on the training scene you choose)